nikett/gpt-as-participant/README.md

 ```

 - Step 4.
 Set the hyperparameters: we set temperature to zero for reproducibility.
 Other temperature values will introduce more randomness, and impede reproducibility.
 - Step 5.
-Run inference using this prompt and hyperparameters.
+Run inference using this prompt (created in Step 3) and hyperparameters (set in Step 4).
 GPT3 will return a value between [-4, 4] such as 3.4.
 The result must be appropriately parsed from GPT3 raw output to get a floating point rating.
 - Step 6.
 Inference can be run using OpenAI API for programmatic computation, or manually using OpenAI's online [playground](https://platform.openai.com/playground).